The rent will be the market rent for similar properties in the local area.

 You will also need to provide the tenant with certain prescribed information.

-In Scotland, a deposit must not be more than two months' rent.
+In Scotland, a deposit must not be more than 2 months' rent.
 If you take a deposit from your tenant, it must be paid into an approved deposit protection scheme.
 This must be done within 30 working days of the tenancy start date.
 The Government-approved schemes are:

 For more information, read Deposit protection schemes.